Shahid718/7-Fortran-plots/README.md

 ## **Output**

-The default output is console.
+The default output is the console.

 1. qplot  (X-array, Y-array, N )